wikimedia/restbase/doc/Implementation.md

 }
 ```
 #### `uri`
 The URI of the resource.
 Required.
+Can be a string, or a `swagger-router.URI` object.

 #### `method` [optional]
 HTTP request method.
 Default `GET`.
 Examples: `GET`, `POST`, `PUT`, `DELETE`